wezlemin/delta-docs/my-docs/docs/external-sideloading/sidestore-tutorial.md

 - An Apple Account (also called an Apple ID)
 - A Wi-Fi connection
 - Developer Mode (iOS/iPadOS 16+)
-> To enable Developer mode, go to Privacy & Security and scroll down to Developer Mode.
+> To enable Developer Mode, go to Privacy & Security and scroll down to Developer Mode.
 Enable it; your phone will restart.

 ## Preparation
 1. On your iDevice, go to the App Store and search "LocalDevVPN".